GSA/open-gsa-redesign/_apidocs/entity-api.md

 The Entity Management API will allow users to request Public Entity Information based on various optional request parameters.

-**Entity Management API:**
+**Key Features of the Entity Management API:**

 * It offers several optional search parameters, filtering by sections, AND, OR, NOT conditions and a free text search q to obtain the desired data.
 * It returns synchronous responses directly in the browser.
 * It returns ten records per page in the JSON format.
 * It can return only the first 10,000 records.

-Additional  Features:
-Users can accomplish below functionality using format parameter
+Additional Features of the Entity Management API: It can serve as an Extract API with the addition of "format" parameter in the request.
+Following are the key features of the Entity Management Extract API:
 * It offers several optional search parameters, filtering by sections, AND, OR, NOT conditions and a free text search q to obtain the desired data.
-* It returns asynchronous responses by sending file downloadable links in the browser and in the emails.
+* It returns asynchronous responses by sending file downloadable links in the browser and in the user emails.
 * It returns data in the JSON or CSV format as selected by the user.
-* It can return only the first 1,000,000 records.
+* It can return only the first 1,000,000 records.ds.

 <p><small><a href="#">Back to top</a></small></p>